orchaiTea/not-fancy-e-comm/README.md

 ### Features

-- Data fetching trigger from the api with the hover effect.
+- Data fetching trigger from the hover effect.
-- Memoization of the fetched data.
+- Memoization or cachefication of the fetched data.
-- Routing
+- Routing, State management with redux-toolkit.
 - State reset on every "next" click.
-- Correlation of the increment/decrement button with the price of that item.
+- Add to cart functionality.
+- Remove from cart functionality.
+- Checkout functionality.

-### Thanking
+### Thanks

 @keikaavousi \(for developing the fakestoreapi.com.\)